open-power/docs/Processor Register Definitions/README.md

 Then you can navigate the directory from there.

-Caution -- do not open "All Registers" unless you have lots of system memory and lots of time to wait for it load.
+Caution -- do not open "All Chiplets" unless you have lots of system memory and lots of time to wait for it load.
 It is huge.